vighc/gcp-dataflow-pipline/README.md

 Daily snapshots of live COVID-19 data are captured from the Worldometer website, creating a comprehensive dataset reflecting daily pandemic statistics.

 ### Data Organization and Publishing
-These snapshots are meticulously structured into CSV files and pushed to a designated Google Cloud Storage (GCS) bucket using Google Colab.
+These snapshots are meticulously structured into CSV files and pushed to a designated Google Cloud Storage (GCS) bucket using Google Compute Engine.
 The process triggers a Pub/Sub notification, marking the arrival of new insights.

 ### Crontab Scheduling
 With the precision of Crontab scheduling, a daily task extracts the CSV filename from the Pub/Sub message, initiating seamless data transformation.